NTjhung/identity-governance-access-review-simulation/README.md

 Access reviews help organizations confirm that users still need access to systems, groups, and applications.

+### Identity Governance

+Identity Governance helps manage access over time through reviews, approvals, remediation, and audit evidence.

 ### Least Privilege

 Least privilege means users should only have the access required for their job responsibilities.

-### Risk-Based Review
+### Contractor Access Review

-Higher-risk groups, such as IT admin, finance, and contractor groups, should be reviewed more carefully and more frequently.
+Contractor access should be reviewed regularly because it is often temporary or project-based.

 ### Remediation